Amejias722/End2End-Unit-DBTestSuite/README.md

 ## Overview 👩🏻‍💻

-* This project is a mixture of different testing methods and divided into the following sections:
+* This project is a mixture of different testing methods divided into the following sections:

   * `e2e` - End-to-End testing assessment (Playwright) 🎭
   * `refactor` - Some messy/buggy JavaScript that needs cleaned up 🧹🧹